JamesWoolfenden/terraform-aws-lex-lambda/README.md

 - no of failed or throttled
 - memory usage - am i over provisioned?
 - memory usage - more tin required?
+- size of payload is related to the start time

 ## Related Projects